Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: Restriction of to a general singular Lagrangian fiber

 Then

-\end{prp} (Note that, since $\pi^{-1}(D_0)$ is reducible and non reduced, the rank of a pure $2$ dimensional sheaf on $\pi^{-1}(D_0)$ (with respect to the restriction of $\det \cE(\cL)$) is a rational number, possibly not an integer.)
+\end{prp} (Note that, since $\pi^{-1}(D_0)$ is reducible and nonreduced, the rank of a pure $2$-dimensional sheaf on $\pi^{-1}(D_0)$ (with respect to the restriction of $\det \cE(\cL)$) is a rational number, possibly not an integer.)

-Proposition~\ref{prp:potentialstab} is importance because it implies the following result (i.e.~Proposition~\ref{prp:stabcoduno}): Let $(X_t,L_t,\pi_t)$ be a general deformation of $(K_2(A),\det \cE(\cL),\pi)$, and let $\cE_t$ be the extension of $\cE(\cL)$ to $X_t$ which exists by Corollary~\ref{crl:defsur}.
+Proposition~\ref{prp:potentialstab} is important because it implies the following result (\textit{i.e.}, Proposition~\ref{prp:stabcoduno}): Let $(X_t,L_t,\pi_t)$ be a general deformation of $(K_2(A),\det \cE(\cL),\pi)$, and let $\cE_t$ be the extension of $\cE(\cL)$ to $X_t$ which exists by Proposition~\ref{prp:harbridge}.
 Then the restriction of $\cE_t$ to $\pi_t^{-1}(x)$ is slope stable (with respect to the restriction of $\det \cE_t$) for $x$ outside of a finite subset.
-In turn Proposition~\ref{prp:stabcoduno} is a key element in the proof of the unicity statement of Theorem~\ref{thm:unicita}.
+In turn, Proposition~\ref{prp:stabcoduno} is a key element in the proof of the unicity statement of Theorem~\ref{thm:unicita}.